mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever this minion destroys an enemy, reactivate it.

 name:     Voice of the Wind
-text:     Whenever you summon a minion from your hand, summon a 2/2 Vespyr Winter Maerid nearby.
+text:     Whenever you summon a minion from your hand, summon a 2⚔️/2❤️ Vespyr Winter Maerid nearby.

 name:     Wailing Overdrive
-text:     Give a friendly minion on your opponent's starting side of the battlefield +5/+5.
+text:     Give a friendly minion on your opponent's starting side of the battlefield +5⚔️/+5❤️.

 name:     White Asp
 text:     Your General gains +3⚔️.
-Whenever your General destroys a minion, summon a 3/3 **Blazing Spine Wall** on that space.
+Whenever your General destroys a minion, summon a 3⚔️/3❤️ **Blazing Spine Wall** on that space.

 name:     Whyte Drake
 text:     **Flying**

 name:     Wind Sister Maia
-text:     Whenever you summon a minion (including this one) on the opponent's side of the field, it gains +1/+1.
+text:     Whenever you summon a minion (including this one) on the opponent's side of the field, it gains +1⚔️/+1❤️.

 name:     Winterblade
 text:     Your General gains +2⚔️.
 Enemy minions damaged by your General are Stunned.

 name:     Wintertide
-text:     Summon three 2/2 Vespyr Winter Maerids on any column.
+text:     Summon three 2⚔️/2❤️ Vespyr Winter Maerids on any column.

 name:     Animus Plate
 text:     Your General gains +2⚔️.
-Whenever your General attacks or counterattacks, give all friendly Vespyr minions +2/+2.
+Whenever your General attacks or counterattacks, give all friendly Vespyr minions +2⚔️/+2❤️.

 name:     Arctic Displacer
 text:     **Airdrop**

 name:     Auroraboros
-text:     Give friendly minions "Dying Wish: Re-summon this minion on this space.".
+text:     **Echo**
-          **Echo**
+          Give friendly minions "Dying Wish: Re-summon this minion on this space."

 name:     Cloudcaller
 text:     **Deploy**: Your Bloodbound Spell refreshes and is Lesser Waterball this turn.

 name:     Enfeeble
-text:     All minions become 1/1.
+text:     All minions become 1⚔️/1❤️.

 name:     Fenrir Berserker
 text:     **Dying Wish**: Summon a Fenrir Warmaster on this space.